jasmin-lang/jasmin/docs/source/language/syntax/structure.md

 ## Types Aliases

-Jasmin compiler latest development version (still unreleased) introduced a new syntax feature for type definition.
+Jasmin compiler latest development version introduced a new syntax feature for type definition.
 A type alias can be defined at top level of a program or a namespace.
 The aim of this feature is to improve genericity of Jasmin code.
 The types aliases are resolved like params,